-- If it does, then you can try copying multiple items and then check if Windows 10 clipboard history is working or not.
+- If it does, you can try copying multiple items and then check whether the Windows clipboard history is working.

 2] Turn Sync across devices

-If you haven’t turned on the sync feature under clipboard history settings, then the clipboard might not work as smoothly as it should when using multiple PCs and Laptops.
+If you haven’t turned on the sync feature under clipboard history settings, the clipboard might not work as smoothly as it should when using multiple PCs and Laptops.
 So you can try enabling the option and see if it has helped you to fix the issue:

-- Go to the Windows search bar and type down clipboard settings and launch it.
+- Go to the Windows search bar (Win + S), type clipboard settings, and launch it.

 - Next, toggle on the Sync across devices option.

-- Finally, select the Automatically sync text that I copy option and then use the Windows key+V together to check if it is working or not.
+- Finally, select the Automatically sync text that I copy option and then use the Windows key+V together to check whether it is working.

 Also, you should know that the sync feature would only work if you are signed into your computer using the same Microsoft account.
 This is the primary reason why Windows clipboard history not working when working on multiple PC, and you had assumed that anything you copy on one PC is available on another.

 3] Edit Registry

-If the above two options didn’t work for you, then you can try editing registry files.
+If the above two options don’t work, you can try editing registry files.
 However, before you edit or modify any registry files, I recommend you take a backup or registry or create a system restore to recover if something goes wrong.

-- At first, press Windows key + R to launch the RUN dialog box.
+- First, press the Windows key + R to launch the RUN dialog box.

 - Then type down, regedit, and press enter to open Registry Entry.

-- Right-click on the empty space from the right side and select New and then select DWORD (32-bit) Value.
+- Right-click on the empty space from the right side select New, and then select DWORD (32-bit) Value.

 - Next, set the key value to 1 and click on Apply and OK to save the changes.